Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy Sells 20,000 Shares

-Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the company’s stock in a transaction dated Monday, June 13th.
-The shares were sold at an average price of $54.48, for a total transaction of $1,089,600.00.
-Following the transaction, the chairman now owns 2,227,511 shares in the company, valued at $121,354,799.28.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR – Get Rating) Chairman Thomas Peterffy sold 20,000 shares of the company’s stock in a transaction that occurred on Friday, June 10th.
+The shares were sold at an average price of $56.32, for a total transaction of $1,126,400.00.
+Following the sale, the chairman now directly owns 2,247,511 shares of the company’s stock, valued at $126,579,819.52.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.

 Thomas Peterffy also recently made the following trade(s):